Codyvanzandt/beautiful-jekyll/_posts/2018-08-06-research_matters.md

 bigimg: /img/research.jpg
 ---

-A short communiqué on transparency, reproducibility, and acceptance.
+A short communiqué on transparency, reproducibility, and acceptance

 ## Aspiration One: Laying All My Cards on the Table